webyneter/python-humble-utils/CONTRIBUTING.rst

 Workflow
 --------

-See :ref:`developing-locally` for detailed instructions on setting up development environment.
+See :ref:`developing-locally` for detailed instructions on setting up local environment.

 Oncer you are all set up,